---

 Anti-pattern: **two services writing the same table** through a “shared database”—you have built a **distributed monolith** with extra network hops.

-Sharding splits rows across many primaries using a shard key (often user id, tenant id, or geographic slice).
+**Sharding** splits rows across **many primaries** using a **shard key** (often user id or tenant id).

 What improves:

-• Blast radius can shrink if failure isolates shards—if your app handles partial degradation.
+* **Blast radius** can shrink if failure isolates shards.

 What hurts:

-• Cross-shard joins and global uniqueness—you need coordination, two-phase commit (expensive), or application-level rules.
+* **Cross-shard joins** and **global uniqueness**—you need coordination or application-level rules.

 2. **Are N+1 queries** coming from the ORM layer regardless of disk speed?